A dualization approach to the Ground State Subspace Classification of Abelian Higher Gauge Symmetry Models: Abstract

 \section{Abstract}

 In the literature, abelian higher gauge symmetry models are shown to be valid in all finite dimensions and exhibit the characteristic behavior of SPT phases models.
 While the ground state degeneracy and the entanglement entropy were thoroughly studied, the classification of the ground state space still remained obscure.
-Anticipating the notation of the current paper, if $\left( C_{\bullet} , \partial^C_{\bullet} \right)$ is the chain complex associated to the geometrical content of these models, while $\left( G_{\bullet} , \partial^G_{\bullet} \right)$ is its symmetries counterpart, we show that the ground state space is classified by a $H^0 (C,G) \times H_0 (C,G)$ group, where $H^0(C,G)$ is the $0$-th cohomology group associated to its structure and $H_0 (C,G)$ is the corresponding $0$-th homology group.
+Based on differentio-geometric approach and, anticipating the notation of the current paper, if $\left( C_{\bullet} , \partial^C_{\bullet} \right)$ is the chain complex associated to the geometrical content of these models, while $\left( G_{\bullet} , \partial^G_{\bullet} \right)$ is its symmetries counterpart, we show that the ground state space is classified by a $H^0 (C,G) \times H_0 (C,G)$ group, where $H^0(C,G)$ is the $0$-th cohomology and $H_0 (C,G)$ is the corresponding $0$-th homology group with coefficients in the chain complex.

 \keywords{Higher Gauge Theories; Topological Order; Ground State Degeneracy ; Quantum Error Correction Codes ; }